jupyterlab/jupyter-ai/README.md

     %load_ext jupyter_ai

-The screen shots below are from notebooks in the `examples/` directory of this package.
+The screenshots below are from notebooks in the `examples/` directory of this package.

 Then, you can use the `%%ai` magic command to specify a model and natural language prompt: